ProjectMoon/reed/README.md

 * `pages.remove(title, callback)`: Removes the specified page, deleting it from Redis and the filesystem.
 * `pages.close()`: Closes the pages portion of reed.

+Reed pages exposes the following events:

+* `error`: Fired when there is an error in certain internal procedures.
+Usually, inspecting the error object of callbacks is sufficient.
+* `ready`: Fired when reed has loaded.
+* `add`: Fired when a page is added.
+* `update`: Fired when a page is updated.
+* `remove`: Fired when a page is removed (from the filesystem, through an API call, etc).
+The callback receives the full path of the file that was removed.

 Contributors
 ============